xBorox1/D-Wave-Leap---CVRP/README.md

 * FullQuboSolver - solving VRP problem only by quantum annealing, working for small cases
 * AveragePartitionSolver - improved version of previous one, but using only qunatum annealing, working for small cases and only for VRP
-* DBScanSolver - hybrid algorithm for VRP and CVRP with equal capacities, working for bigger cases
+* DBScanSolver - hybrid algorithm for VRP and CVRP with equal capacities, working for bigger cases, based on https://arxiv.org/abs/1812.02300
 * SolutionPartitioningSolver - hybrid algorithm for CVRP, working for cases with 200 deliveries if used with DBScanSolver. (as parameter - example in main)